sekharvth/sekharvth.github.io/index.md

 # Welcome #

-This repository contains some the machine learning projects and deep learning projects I have done, mostly using Keras.
+This repository contains some of the machine learning projects and deep learning projects I have done, mostly using Keras.

 My implementation for Unsupervised Toxic Comment Classification can be found [here](https://github.com/sekharvth/toxic-comment-classification-unsupervised)